yext/answers-search-ui/README.md

   minLabel: 'Earliest',
   // Optional, the label to show next to the max date, defaults to no label
   maxLabel: 'Latest',
-  // Optional, the initial min date to show in yyyy-mm-dd format, defaults to today
+  // Optional, the initial min date to show in yyyy-mm-dd format, defaults to today.
+Set this to null to clear the value.
   initialMin: '2019-08-01',
-  // Optional, the initial max date to show in yyyy-mm-dd format, defaults to today
+  // Optional, the initial max date to show in yyyy-mm-dd format, defaults to today.
+Set this to null to clear the value.
   initialMax: '2019-09-01',
   // Optional, whether to store the filter on change to input
   storeOnChange: true,